user-cube/devops-cheatsheet/docs/ci-cd/github_actions/run-actions-locally.md

 ### MacOS

-In MacOs you can install it using brew.
+In MacOS you can install it using brew.
 To install brew you can execute the following command:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"